frconor-ebook/meditations/_posts/2025-05-14-souls-of-prayer.md

 For our relationship with Jesus to grow, that talking is very important; hence, the importance that\'s given to our two half-hours of prayer.
 We don\'t delay them, we don\'t put them off, we try to get them done in all sorts of places, if necessary.

-Basically, the rule of our life is two half hours of prayer.
+Basically, the rule of our life is two half-hours of prayer.
 We have to try and make those two half-hours really into prayer, so that it\'s not three minutes of prayer and then twenty-five minutes of something else, or distraction, or thinking about other things.

 St. Teresa of Ávila always brought a book with her to the prayer.
 That\'s one of the reasons why our Father has written the books that he wrote: to help us in our prayer.